gridbugs/gridbugs.org/_posts/2018-02-15-pathfinding-on-a-grid.md

  - on their turn, the player, and each NPC can move 1 or 0 squares in a cardinal direction
  - the map is a 2d grid of squares, each of which is permanently either traversable or non-traversable
- - the cost of moving between a pair of adjacent squares is 1 (ie. the grid is uniform)
+ - the cost of moving between a pair of adjacent, traversable squares is 1 (ie. the grid is uniform)

 The approach I describe won't rely too heavily on any of these assumptions.